A brief history of Italian art

 One of the most well-known Italian artists is Leonardo da Vinci, who is regarded as one of the greatest painters in history.
 In fact, Da Vinci’s Renaissance work is some of the most famous Italian art of all time.
 This incredible artist brought the iconic portrait ‘Mona Lisa’ (1503 and 1519) to the world.

 Da Vinci also created the popularly reproduced religious painting, ‘The Last Supper’ (1490s), and ‘The Virgin of the Rocks’ (1483-1485), paintings that started the High Renaissance movement.
-This involved creating works that portrayed the beauty of the human body and movement, using oil paint to depict intricate shades, tones, and colours to create impressive artwork.
+This involved creating works that portrayed the beauty of the human body and movement, using oil paint to depict intricate shades and tones to create impressive, colourful artwork.

 Michelangelo di Lodovico Buonarroti Simoni